Cilla Black: Comedy

-On 15 January 1975 Black performed as the main entertainer of the first of six half-hour situation comedy plays.
+On 15 January 1975, Black performed as the main entertainer of the first of six half-hour situation comedy plays.
 The series, broadcast by ITV, was entitled Cilla's Comedy Six and was written by Ronnie Taylor.
 During May 1975 the Writers' Guild of Great Britain named Black as Britain's Top Female Comedy Star.
 The following year, ATV was commissioned to film six more plays as the initial series had accrued healthy viewing figures and remained constantly among the highest-scoring three shows of the week.
-During August 1976 Black reprised her role as a comedy actress in Cilla's World of Comedy which featured her theme song and new single "Easy in Your Company".
+During August 1976, Black reprised her role as a comedy actress in Cilla's World of Comedy which featured her theme song and new single "Easy in Your Company".

-In 2013 it was announced that Black was set to co-star in a new BBC sitcom Led Astray, alongside her friend Paul O'Grady — the pilot episode was recorded on 31 October 2013.
+In 2013 it was announced that Black was set to co-star in a new BBC sitcom Led Astray, alongside her friend Paul O'Grady, with the pilot episode recorded on 31 October 2013.
 However, the show was shelved because the pair were unable to cope with the long hours of filming.